iter8-tools/docs/docs/tutorials/integrations/kserve/canary.md

 | grep -e HTTP -e app-version
 ```

-4. To send requests with the header `traffic: test`:
+4. Requests can also be sent with the header `traffic: test`.
+When a candidate is deployed, requests with this header will be routed to the candidate.
+When no candidate is deployed, all requests will be routed to the same model version.
 ```shell
 curl -H 'Content-Type: application/json' \
 -H 'traffic: test' \